JvanKatwijk/sdr-j-fm/README.md

 The program shows 2 spectra, one is the spectrum of the incoming signal, the other is the spectrum of the decoded signal.

 -------------------------------------------------------------------------
 Supported devices
 -------------------------------------------------------------------------

+The FM receiver does not support automatic device selection, one has to select the device, then press the start button.
-The FM receiver will operate with the SDRplay, DABsticks, the AIRspy, and HACKrf devices.
+The FM receiver will operate with the SDRplay, DABsticks, the AIRspy, Lime devices, Pluto and HACKrf devices.
 Note that there are two entries for use with the SDRplay, one using the 2.13 library, the other one using the 3.06 (or 07) library.
-In this version, there is no automatic device selection, one has to select the device, then press the start button.

 --------------------------------------------------------------------------------
 Linux